 The Fed raised interest rates 4 times in 2018, from a target rate of 1.50% at the start of the year to a target of 2.50% by the end.
 The average 30-year mortgage, which was 3.95% at the end of 2017, had reached 4.87% by November 2018.

-All this has been happening against a backdrop of rising house prices, with Zillow reporting in October 2018 that US home values have gone up 7.7% year-over-year to a median of $221,500.
-Zillow predicts home prices will rise a further 6.4% within the next year, which, when combined with rising interest rates, would be a double whammy for prospective home buyers.
+This has been happening against a backdrop of rising house prices, with Zillow reporting in October 2018 that US home values have gone up 7.7% year-over-year to a median of $221,500.
+Zillow predicts home prices will rise a further 6.4% within the next year, which, when combined with rising interest rates, could be costly for prospective home buyers.

 If the Fed goes through with its 2 projected rate hikes in 2019, the average 30-year mortgage rate will climb to at least 5.50%.

 If it goes through with a third hike in 2019—a move supported by several members of the FOMC—and an additional hike in 2020 as it is forecasting, then the mortgage rates could hit at least 6%.